site search by freefind |

 At the mouth of two witnesses, or three witnesses, shall he that is worthy of death be put to death; but at the mouth of one witness he shall not be put to death.
 Deut.
 17:6

 Jesus looked around and did not see any witnesses.
 The woman looked around and did not see any witnesses either.
-Without witnesses there cannot be a criminal case, without a criminal case there cannot be a conviction, and without a conviction there cannot be a punishment.
+Without witnesses, there cannot be a criminal case; without a criminal case, there cannot be a conviction, and without a conviction, there cannot be a punishment.
 No witnesses, case dismissed for lack of evidence.

-In this story Jesus championed God's Law through Moses at every turn.
+In this story, Jesus championed God's Law through Moses at every turn.
 It is only a serious misreading of this and other Scriptures to say that Jesus did away with God's Law.
 [See the Master Life e-mail course.]

 The logical question then arises, since God's Law, including crime and punishment, lasts until the Second Coming, should we be executing people who commit adultery and other Biblically capital crimes today?
 Wouldn't we seriously depopulate the earth if we did that?
 [Never mind that abortionists are busy depopulating the earth through mass murder…but that's a different subject.]

-One more important point:
+One more critical point:

 Moreover ye shall take no satisfaction for the life of a murderer, which is guilty of death: but he shall be surely put to death.
 Num.
 35:31, NIV

-For more information about Glenn Davis see our About Glenn page and/or his Author's Page.
+For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.